JAlcocerT/JAlcocerT/content/blog/oss-photo-management.md

 title: "Tools for better Photo Management and BackUps"
 date: 2025-03-08
 draft: false
-tags: ["OSS"]
+tags: ["OSS","Homelab"]
 description: 'Testing tools for Photo Management and better backup techniques.'
 url: 'photo-management-tools'
 ---

-After traveling and tinkering for a while with Photos and videos with [the Pixel 8 Pro](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/)...
+After **traveling and tinkering** for a while with Photos and videos with [the Pixel 8 Pro](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/)...

 {{< cards >}}